tomasrl18/portfolio/README.md

 ```

 ## Accessibility & performance
-Run Lighthouse in Chrome DevTools.
+Run Lighthouse in Chrome DevTools (Incognito, Fast 3G).
 Aim for ≥90 in Performance, Best Practices and SEO.

 ## Weglot
 Weglot is loaded from the CDN and initialized in `src/index.js`.
-To verify translations, start the site and switch languages via the Weglot selector.
+To verify translations, start the site, ensure all text comes from `content.js`, and switch languages via the Weglot selector.